romacher/expression-calculator/README.md

 ## Task

-Your task is to implement function, which calculate result for any math expressions.
+Your task is to implement function, which calculates the result for any math expressions.
 Write your solution in `src/index.js`

 ---

+**Do not use `Function constructor` and `eval`**

 **Input:** String, that contain `(`, `)`, `+`, `-`, `*`, `/` and `space`.
 Brackets can have **any nasting depth**
 **Output:** Value of expression (Number)